timescale/pgai/docs/python-integration.md

 ## Configuration

-The `Vectorizer` accepts the following parameters:
+The `embedding_relationship` accepts the following parameters:

 - `dimensions` (int): The size of the embedding vector (required)
 - `target_schema` (str, optional): Override the schema for the embeddings table.
 If not provided, inherits from the parent model's schema
 - `target_table` (str, optional): Override the table name for embeddings.
 Default is `{table_name}_embedding_store`

-- `add_relationship` (bool, optional): Whether to automatically create a relationship to the embeddings table (default: False)
+Additional parameters are simply forwarded to the underlying [SQLAlchemy relationship](https://docs.sqlalchemy.org/en/20/orm/relationships.html) so you can configure it as you desire.

+Think of the `embedding_relationship` as a normal SQLAlchemy relationship, but with a preconfigured model instance under the hood.

 ## Setting up the Vectorizer